Zum Inhalt

 screenshot-1641904109779.jpg

-Google Consent Mode is a new functionality for websites that use Google Tag Manager to integrate Google services such as Google Ads, Floodlight or Google Analytics.
+Google Consent Mode is a new feature for websites that use Google Tag Manager to integrate Google-services such as Google Ads, Floodlight, or Google Analytics.

-If you use Google Tag Manager, please select which consent types should be implied for Google with this integration.
+If you use Google Tag Manager, please select which types of consent-should be implied for Google with this integration.

-Do NOT play the integration on these pages, which means that the currently selected integration does not activate the integration in Tag Manager mode or does not enable it in block mode.
+Do NOT display the integration on these pages; this means that the currently selected integration in Tag Manager mode will not activate the integration, or in Block mode, will not allow it.

 Enter one URL per line.
-At the end you can use a * as a placeholder.
-Without a placeholder, the URL will be compared exactly!
-So please only enter complete and valid URLs.
+You can use a * as a wildcard at the end.
+Without a wildcard, the URL is compared exactly!
+Therefore, please enter only complete and valid URLs.

 • https://my.domain/embed